History of Haiti: First Préval presidency (1996–2001)

-Aristide's second presidency (2001–2004)
+Second Aristide presidency (2001–2004)

 In May 2000 the Haitian legislative election, 2000 for the Chamber of Deputies and two-thirds of the Senate took place.
 The election drew a voter turnout of more than 60%, and the FL won a virtual sweep.
 However, the elections were marred by controversy in the Senate race over the calculation of whether Senate candidates had achieved the majority required to avoid a run-off election (in Haiti, seats where no candidate wins an absolute majority of votes cast has to enter a second-round run-off election).
 The validity of the Electoral Council's post-ballot calculations of whether a majority had been attained was disputed.
 The Organization of American States complained about the calculation and declined to observe the July run-off elections.
 The opposition parties, regrouped in the Democratic Convergence (Convergence Démocratique, CD), demanded that the elections be annulled, and that Préval stand down and be replaced by a provisional government.
 In the meantime, the opposition announced it would boycott the November presidential and senatorial elections.
 Haiti's main aid donors threatened to cut off aid.
 At the November 2000 elections, boycotted by the opposition, Aristide was again elected president, with more than 90% of the vote, on a turnout of around 50% according to international observers.
 The opposition refused to accept the result or to recognize Aristide as president.
 Due to these events, Haiti's donor, the European Union and the United States, cut off aid to the country.

 Allegations emerged of drug trafficking reaching into the upper echelons of government, as it had done under the military regimes of the 1980s and early 1990s (illegal drug trade in Haiti).
 Canadian police arrested Oriel Jean, Aristide's security chief and one of his most trusted friends, for money laundering.
 Beaudoin Ketant, a notorious international drug trafficker, Aristide's close partner, and his daughter's godfather, claimed that Aristide "turned the country into a narco-country; it's a one-man show; you either pay (Aristide) or you die".

 Aristide spent years negotiating with the Convergence Démocratique on new elections, but the Convergence's inability to develop a sufficient electoral base made elections unattractive, and it rejected every deal offered, preferring to call for a US invasion to topple Aristide.

-The 2004 coup d'état
+2004 coup d'état

 Anti-Aristide protests in January 2004 led to violent clashes in Port-au-Prince, causing several deaths.
 In February, a revolt broke out in the city of Gonaïves, which was soon under rebel control.
 The rebellion then began to spread, and Cap-Haïtien, Haiti's second-largest city, was captured.
 A mediation team of diplomats presented a plan to reduce Aristide's power while allowing him to remain in office until the end of his constitutional term.
 Although Aristide accepted the plan, it was rejected by the opposition.